RamtinMoslemi/RamtinMoslemi/README.md

 # 👋 Hi, I’m @RamtinMoslemi
-I'm a Computer Engineering student at Sharif University of Technology.
+You can learn more about me over [nyah](https://ramtinmoslemi.github.io)!

 # 🤖 I'm interested in AI and ML
-In particular I find the fields of Deep Learning and Reinforcement Learning and their practical applications quite fascinating.

-I'm also interested in Adversarial Robustness and Security and Privacy issues in Machine Learning.
+My interests lie at the intersection of deep learning and reinforcement learning, with a strong focus on theoretical foundations.
+In deep learning, I am drawn to understanding _why_ and _how_ models work, spanning both training dynamics and architectural principles.
+In reinforcement learning, I am similarly motivated by formal frameworks, with a keen interest in classical RL theory.

 # 🔬 Research Interests
 - **Reinforcement Learning**
+  - Theoretical Reinforcement Learning
   - Deep Reinforcement Learning
-  - Stochastic and Black-Box Optimization
+  - Stochastic & Black-Box Optimization
-  - Multi-Agent Reinforcement Learning
 - **Trustworthy AI**
   - Adversarial Robustness
   - Differential Privacy